Allow External Users to Access DayBack Without a Salesforce Login

 4

-You'll be asked to log into Salesforce--do NOT log in as the admin of your org, but log in as the "Public Calendar" user you created in step 1.
-This is the account that some or all of your DayBack users will share when asking Salesforce for your schedule.
+• When prompted to log into Salesforce, do NOT log in as the admin of your org.
+Instead, log in as the "Public Calendar" user created in Step 1.
+This account will be used by some or all of your DayBack users to request your schedule from Salesforce.

-Once you've signed in as this "Public Calendar" user, you'll see that user's account information displayed.
-In this example, you see "Evaluation User" is the username I've created for my mostly-read-only "Public Calendar" user.
+• After signing in as the "Public Calendar" user, you will see that user's account information displayed.
+In this example, you see "Evaluation User" is the username we've created for our mostly-read-only "Public Calendar" user.

 5